Weshesh/d3-workbook/README.md

 # D3.js Workbook

-A Storybook based project filled with various D3.js related practices.
+A Storybook based project filled with various D3.js related code examples and practices.

 ## The goal:
-  of this project is to go through all/most of the d3.js api,  deepen my knowledge about d3.js in general.
+  Go through the whole (or at least the bigger part) of the d3.js api.
+Deepen my knowledge about d3.js in general.
 Learn thoroughly it´s inner workings, capabilities and possible uses.*

+## Goals:
+  1. Acquire expert skills about D3.js.
+  2. How to effectively use D3.js with React and TypeScript.
+  3. Deepen my knowledge about webpack, babel and other build tools.

 ## To get started:
   Use the usual `npm start` to start the application.

-## Goals:
+## Based on:
-  2. Acquire expert skills about D3.js.
-Learn it´s inner workings, capabilities and possible uses.
-´´´
+  * Various web based articles.
+  * D3 for the Impatient - P. K. Janert.
+  * Fullstack D3 - A. Earhart.

 Topics to cover: